mousepawmedia/simplexpress/docs/source/simplex/match.rst

 the specified :ref:`model<simplex_model>` or not.
 When used with a generated Simplex object, it takes either a onestring or a string of ``char`` as a parameter (the input to check), and the function returns true if the input is an exact match to the model, false if not.
+It will only return true if the *entire* input matches the *entire* model.
+If you want to check for a match at the beginning of input, use :ref:`lex<simplex_lex>` instead.

-This replaces both match and search in standard regex, as Simplex is a single pass parser; if you want to include matches in the middle of an input, build the model accordingly (ie, with a Unit like :code:`^.*/` - which is any character, one or more, optionally, on either end of the units you're trying to match).
+Simplex is a single pass parser; if you want to include matches later than the beginning of input, build the model accordingly (ie, with a Unit like :code:`^.*/` - which is any character, one or more, optionally - at the beginning of the units you're trying to match or lex).

 ..  code-block:: c++